 Hintze Hall has a dramatic sense of place.
-With its grand entrance leading to soaring Romanesque arches, a magnificent stone staircase and a giant Diplodocus cast, it is the ideal venue for all kinds of events.
+With its grand entrance leading to soaring Romanesque arches, a magnificent stone staircase and 25m skeleton of a blue whale suspended from the ceiling, it is the ideal venue for all kinds of events.

 Just some of the events we've held: dinner dances, after-show parties, fashion shows, award ceremony press launches, bar and bat mitzvahs, and weddings.
 Depending on the number of people and the nature of your event, you can also hire the adjoining galleries for your guests to explore.

 Waterhouse Way, part of the Waterhouse building, has beautiful architecture and some of the most complete fossils of prehistoric sea animals in the world.
 Guests can dine with a view of the giant sloth or even next to fossils that inspired stories of sea dragons.

 North Hall takes guests on a journey through the rich history of the Natural History Museum.
 Entering through the contemporary Darwin Centre and then on to the traditional dining space in North Hall, this is the perfect place to take in the grandeur of the Museum.